SC4RL3T97/PumpItUp-Unlocker/README.md

 [NOTICE]
 -------------

-Unexpected errors and breakdowns may occur due to the use of. this source code and the direct connection of equipment to Pump It Up,
+Unexpected errors and breakdowns may occur due to the use of
+this source code and the direct connection of equipment to Pump It Up,
 and all responsibility lies with the user.
 It is provided in Korean, so please use a translator.